MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 :::image type="content" source="media\virtual-desktops\virtual-desktops-agent-sync-dialog.png" alt-text="Screenshot of the prompt to sync Power Automate and Power Automate agent for virtual desktops.":::

-If the versions are out of sync when a desktop flow is running, Power Automate will sync them automatically.
+If the versions are out of sync when a desktop flow is running, Power Automate syncs them automatically.

 > [!NOTE]
 > The DLLs of the synced agent are stored in **C:\Users\\*username*\AppData\Local\Microsoft\Power Automate Desktop\RDP Automation Agents**.